argilla-io/argilla/docs/_source/guides/llms/practical_guides/create_dataset.md

 ## Add suggestions

 Suggestions refer to suggested responses (e.g. model predictions) that you can add to your records to make the annotation process faster.
 These can be added during the creation of the record or at a later stage.
-The suggestion should follow the schema of the response of the type of question answered by the suggestion:
+Only one suggestion can be provided for each question, and suggestion values must be compliant with the pre-defined questions e.g. if we have a `RatingQuestion` between 1 and 5, the suggestion should have a valid value within that range.

 ::::{tab-set}